nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 module is the ownCloud Default Encryption Module.

 First go to the **Server-side encryption** section of your Admin page and check **Enable server-side encryption**.
+You have one last chance to change your mind.

 .. figure:: ../images/encryption3.png

-There is no encryption module loaded yet, so go to your Apps page to enable the ownCloud Default Encryption Module.
+After clicking the **Enable Encryption** button you see the message "No encryption module loaded, please load a encryption module in the app menu ", so go to your Apps page to enable the ownCloud Default Encryption Module.

 .. figure:: ../images/encryption1.png

-If you return to your Admin page you will see the ownCloud Default Encryption Module added to the module selector, and automatically selected.
+Return to your Admin page to see the ownCloud Default Encryption Module added to the module selector, and automatically selected.
 Now you must log out and then log back in to initialize your encryption keys.